 - Do not send reports/invoices previously submitted to ICBC.
 Duplicate reports/invoices will cause processing delays.

-- Do not CC the adjuster/examiner.
+- Do not CC the claims/recovery specialist.

 - If photos should form part of the report, there is a 25MB restriction on emailed reports.
 Therefore, we encourage the resizing of photos to accommodate this restriction.
 Whenever possible, please do not send photos as separate attachments.